markdryan/specasm/docs/specasm.md

 ; Mixing characters and decimals db 'A', 1, 2
 ```
-In addition to encoding numbers the **equw** directive can be used to encode the address of a label and also the difference between the addresses of two labels.
-When used in this format, the **equw** directive can only contain a single argument.
+In addition to encoding numbers the **dw** directive can be used to encode the address of a label and also the difference between the addresses of two labels.
+When used in this format, the **dw** directive can only contain a single argument.

 For example,

 ```
-equw data
+dw data
 ```

 will encode the address of the label data directly into the program.
 The address is encoded at link time when salink has figured out the final address of the label.

 ```
-equw end-start
+dw end-start
 .start
-equw 10, 10
+dw 10, 10
 db 1
 .end
 ```